-Join Gabriel Corbett for an in-depth discussion in this video Designing the king pin, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Designing the king pin, part of Learning Onshape.

 - [Instructor] Now the next thing we need to do…in this design is to create the king pin.…And before we can create the king pin,…we need to create a hole for where we're going to place it.…So over here on this surface,…I'd like to create a revolved cut…to put a hole through this part…so I can then build the king pin that will go through it.…So I'm gonna choose this Right plane here,…which goes directly through the part,…you can see there, in the middle,…and I'm gonna start a Sketch directly on that,…and I'm gonna click on the Right plane…so I'm looking directly at it,…and then I'm gonna go over here and look…at Sketch number one which is our original Sketch,…and I'm gonna make sure we show that…so we can kinda leverage some of that information.…

 Now I'm gonna click on this line here…and that line there…and I'm gonna convert those over into this Sketch.…So click on that one and I'm gonna say Use.…There it is.…And then, now that line and that line,…I wanna make them both Construction geometry.…Great.…Now, let's go ahead and start creating our shape.…